allesanser/comparison-of-methods-shot-boundary-detection/README.md

 There are two approaches for finding scene boundaries:
 1) Take the whole video and search for scene boundaries
 2) First, divide the video into shots and then merge them into scenes

+Most shot boundary detection algorithms work in 2 steps:
+* Calculating the value of the frame difference metric or metrics
+* Setting the threshold for frame classification.
+Also at this stage, machine learning is often used for automatic classification.
+* An additional step can be filtering frames for false positive detections.

 # Models